-Selling to workers is expensive and complicated
+MYTH #6: Selling to workers is expensive and complicated

 Converting your business to worker ownership typically takes six months to a year, which is comparable to sales involving outside parties.
 Owners may find the process takes more upfront planning and discussion than other paths to exit.
 However, because your workers are familiar with the business, many of the day-to-day transition activities may be simpler.
-Read the ICA Group's Ensuring Your Legacy: Succession Planning and Democratic Employee Ownership to learn more about how the process compares to other exit options.
+Read the ICA Group's Ensuring Your Legacy: A Guide to Exit Planning for Child Care Business Owners to learn more about how the process compares to other exit options.